-The financial statements comprising Balance Sheet, Comprehensive Statement of Income, Statement of Changes in Members' Equity, Statement of Cash Flows, accompanying notes and notes related thereto, are in accordance with the Corporations Act 2001, and:-
+The financial statements comprising Comprehensive Statement of Income, Statement of Financial Position, Statement of Changes in Members' Equity, Statement of Cash Flows, accompanying notes and notes related thereto, are in accordance with the Corporations Act 2001, and:-

-- (a) comply with Australian Accounting Standards and Corporations Regulations 2001; and - (b) give a true and fair view of the financial position of the credit union as at 30 June 2011 and performance for the year ended on that date.
+- (a) comply with Australian Accounting Standards and Corporations Regulations 2001; and - (b) give a true and fair view of the financial position of the Credit Union as at 30 June 2013 and performance for the year ended on that date.

-In the directors' opinion there are reasonable grounds to believe that the credit union will be able to pay its debts as and when they become due and payable.
+In the directors' opinion there are reasonable grounds to believe that the Credit Union will be able to pay its debts as and when they become due and payable.

-This declaration is made in accordance with a resolution of the board of Directors.
+This declaration is made in accordance with a resolution of the Board of Directors.

-Brian R Virtue Chairman
+Brian R Virtue

+Chairman